Great Moments in Travel History – July 2015

 The British dirigible Airship R-34 completed the first crossing of the Atlantic on July 6, 1919.
 The lighter-than-air craft flew to New York from East Fortune in Scotland.

 On July 17, 1948, Miss Macao, a Catalina seaplane owned by Cathay Pacific and operated by one of its subsidiaries, was hijacked by a group of people who intended to rob and ransom the passengers.
-After a struggle in the cockpit, the plane crashed on its way from Macau to Hong Kong, killing every one of the 26 people on board except for the lead hijacker.
+After a struggle in the cockpit, the plane crashed on its way from Macau to Hong Kong, killing the 26 people on board except for the lead hijacker.
 The incident was the first recorded hijacking of a commercial aircraft in history.

 On July 21, 1936, the Boeing Airplane Company signed a contract with Pan American Airways to build six Model 314 Clippers.